swimmio/git-workshop-1/remote.md

 ## Cloning the repo

 1. Go to this repo https://github.com/talkor/appleseeds-workshop and find clone url (use the HTTPS link).
+You recieved an invite by mail to be a collaborator in this repo, so make sure to accept the invite first.

 2. Go to your terminal and run the clone command: